Flexible Deployment

 State of the Art

-Commercially available UTM systems manage air traffic and allow operators to reserve flight areas for drone operations, but do not support adapting on-going operations, as required when launching parasitic drones (Doctoral Candidate 6) or if adaptive tracking (Doctoral Candidate 8) conflicts with the limits of the flight area.
+Commercially available UTM systems manage air traffic and allow operators to reserve flight areas for drone operations, but do not support adapting on-going operations, as required when launching parasitic drones (DC6) or if adaptive tracking (DC 8) conflicts with the limits of the flight area.
 Moreover, the on-board guidance system must integrate with UTM systems, ranging from those designed for dense European airspace with extensive telecom infrastructure, to the sparse airspace and infrastructure typically found in Africa.

 Innovations and Impact